iFCTN: an intra-block Fully-Connected Tensor Network Decomposition for Tensor Completion: iFCTN Decomposition-Based TC Method

 Although the objective function $F(\textbf{G}, \mathcal{X})$ in \eqref{eq:iFCTN-TC} is nonconvex, it is convex with respect to each block when the remaining blocks are fixed.
-Therefore, we employ the PAM scheme to iteratively update the variables as follows.
+This motivates us to employ the PAM scheme to iteratively update the variables as follows.